ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body: INTRODUCTION

 \name{} was evaluated comprehensively in two studies in real-world settings.
 The first study was a semi-in-the-wild investigation involving 12 participants.
 In this study, each participant performed all 27 activities at their own homes (12 homes) in the presence of a researcher.
 To further validate the system's performance in completely uncontrolled real-world conditions, we conducted a second study with 7 participants.
 In this second study, participants were provided with the device at their homes to record their unconstrained daily activities alone without any intervention.
 These two studies resulted in the collection of 40 hours of activity data from 19 different households, which were labeled with ground truth at each second.
 The leave-one-participant-out evaluation showed that \name{} was able to distinguish these 27 activities at these 19 homes at each second without any training data from the user, with an average F1-score of 93.4\% in the first semi-in-the-wild user study and 86.6\% in the second in-the-wild study.

 \name{} advance the field of eyeglasses-based activity recognition and lower the barrier of tracking everyday human activities in the following aspects:

-\begin{itemize} \item The first demonstration of creating and utilizing inaudible acoustic waves around the body for fine-grained everyday activity recognition. \item Unlike many new data-driven activity recognition systems on wearables, \name{} achieved promising performance without requiring training data from a new user or a new environment, which makes collecting human activity data much easier. \item Microphones and speakers are readily available, cost-effective to set up, and can sustain prolonged operation on a small battery attached to glasses, facilitating easy replication of our system by other researchers.

-\item Compared to many previous works relying on multiple sensors or instrumentations, \name{} accurately recognizes 27 activities with a single device at a high time resolution of one second.
+\begin{itemize} \item The first demonstration of creating and utilizing inaudible acoustic waves around the body on eyeglasses form factor for fine-grained everyday activity recognition. \item Unlike many new data-driven activity recognition systems on wearables, \name{} achieved promising performance without requiring training data from a new user or a new environment, which makes collecting human activity data much easier. \item Microphones and speakers are readily available, cost-effective to set up, and can sustain prolonged operation on a small battery attached to glasses, facilitating easy replication of our system by other researchers. \item Compared to many previous works relying on multiple sensors or instrumentations, \name{} accurately recognizes 27 activities with a single sensing module at a high time resolution of one second.

 \end{itemize}